 A reduction in grade that is adjudged in a court-martial sentence takes effect 14 days after the sentence is announced, except in a summary court-martial.
-In a summary court-martial, an adjudged reduction in grade is effective the date the sentence is approved by the convening authority, or on the 14th day after the sentence is announced, whichever is earlier.
+In a summary court-martial, an adjudged reduction in grade is effective the date the sentence is approved by the convening authority.